AmirHammouteneEI/ScheduledPasteAndKeys/readme.txt

    - Run Windows system specific command (shut down, reboot, kill processes, create files...)
    - Wait

-And others functionalities like data management, system startup scheduled tasks...
+And other features like data management, scheduled tasks at system startup...

 The goal in future versions is to include those actions :

    - Play sounds
    - Add more Windows system specific command

+Working on a Linux system version.

-Feedbacks and ideas for other actions are very welcome !
+Feedbacks and ideas for further actions are very welcome !

 ----------
 Available for install on Microsoft Store :